 Senior-advanced units of study (3000 level)

 A number of students who major in Jewish Civilisation continue to an Honours year in Jewish Studies.
-Admission to honours requires completion of 48 senior credit points at Credit average or above.
+Admission to honours requires completion of 48 senior credit points with a credit average of 70 percent or above.
 This requirement includes the six senior units of study required for the major and two language units, from either Modern or Classical Hebrew.
 The language units can be studied in a semester abroad at the Hebrew University, and participation in a semester in-country exchange experience is encouraged.
 An honours year allows you to focus on a specific area of specialisation within the broad spectrum of the Jewish experience.

 Most students choose a thesis topic within the modern Jewish experience, usually relating to the Holocaust, Israel or Australian Jewry, which are the specialist areas of academics within the Jewish Studies program.
 You are encouraged to place your Honours thesis within the broader context of Jewish Civilisation and to continue with your language studies during an Honours year.
 This represents the department’s philosophy of the close connections between language, culture and in the Jewish case the Hebrew language and religious belief and practice.
 At the higher levels, whether relating to Biblical Studies or Jewish Civilisation, some knowledge of the Hebrew language is considered vital to a full understanding of the Jewish literature and heritage.